tsklxiv/Luto/README.md

 # Help

-If you see a bug or an error, just push one at the `Issues` page!
+Again, if you find a bug or an error, just create an issue!
-If you want to contribute, you can fork it and make it better!
+And if you want to contribute, you can fork it and make it better!

 # License